What is a P-F Curve? Definition and Use Cases in Maintenance Management

 What is the P-F Curve?

-The P-F Curve is a graph that plots asset condition (health) on the vertical axis against time on the horizontal axis.
+The P-F Curve is a graph that plots asset condition on the vertical axis against time on the horizontal axis.
 It demonstrates that failure is rarely an instantaneous event; rather, it is a process that unfolds over time.

 Key Components of the Curve

-• At this point, the machine is running, and its production is not affected, yet the seeds of failure exist.
+Point “P” (Potential Failure): This is where one would initially notice a defect or degradation.
+The machine is running and production is not affected, yet the seeds of failure exist.

-• This does not necessarily mean the equipment has exploded or stopped completely.
-It means the equipment can no longer perform its intended function to the required standard.
+Point “F” (Functional Failure): This is the point where the asset reaches functional failure — it can no longer perform its intended function to the required standard.

 The P-F Interval: Your Window of Opportunity